microsoft/workshop-library/covid-paper-exploration-workshop/README.md

 For this workshop:

-1. You need to have your [Azure Account](https://azure-for-academics.github.io/getting-azure/).
-You may have one from your university, otherwise get [Azure for Students](https://azure.microsoft.com/free/students/?WT.mc_id=academic-49822-dmitryso), [GitHub Student Developer Pack](https://education.github.com/pack) or [Azure Free Trial](https://azure.microsoft.com/free/?WT.mc_id=academic-49822-dmitryso).
+1. You need to have an [Azure Account](https://azure-for-academics.github.io/getting-azure/).
+You may have one from your university, otherwise get [Azure for Students](https://azure.microsoft.com/free/students/?WT.mc_id=academic-49822-dmitryso), [GitHub Student Developer Pack](https://education.github.com/pack) or an [Azure Free Trial](https://azure.microsoft.com/free/?WT.mc_id=academic-49822-dmitryso).
-> Learn more about creating Azure Account at [Microsoft Learn](https://docs.microsoft.com/learn/modules/create-an-azure-account/?WT.mc_id=academic-49822-dmitryso)
+> Learn more about creating an Azure Account at [Microsoft Learn](https://docs.microsoft.com/learn/modules/create-an-azure-account/?WT.mc_id=academic-49822-dmitryso)
 1. You need to be able to run [Jupyter Notebooks](https://jupyter.org/).
 Read more on different options [in this blog post](https://soshnikov.com/education/how-to-execute-notebooks-from-github/):
     - Install Python locally and use Visual Studio Code with Python extension
     - Use [GitHub Codespaces](https://github.com/features/codespaces)

-> Jupyter Notebook is a great way to combine Python code together with text and visualizations, creating **executable documents**.
+> Jupyter Notebooks offer a great way to combine Python code together with text and visualizations, creating **executable documents**.
 You can work with Jupyter Notebook either through the browser, or via tools such as Visual Studio Code.
-To be able to run code, you need to have Python environment installed, either on your local computer, or in the cloud.
+To be able to run code, you need to have a Python environment installed, either on your local computer, or in the cloud.

 ## Milestone 1: Getting the Dataset